|Corral and Reef Fish

 Hikkaduwa National Park lies in the popular tourist destination of Hikkaduwa along its beach.
-The corral reefs on this marine park has made Hikkaduwa Beach one of the most sought after beaches of the country.
+The Coral Reefs in this marine park have made Hikkaduwa Beach one of the most sought-after beaches in the country.

-In 1940, the Ambalangoda/Hikkaduwa Rocky Islets were declared sanctuaries and was limited to the land boundaries of these rocky islets.
+In 1940, the Ambalangoda/Hikkaduwa Rocky Islets were declared sanctuaries and were limited to the land boundaries of these rocky islets.
 The intention was to afford protection to seabirds nesting on the islands.

 In 1961, 110 acres of territorial waters off Hikkaduwa were afforded protection under the Fisheries Ordinance.
-In 1979, the Hikkaduwa Marine Sanctuary was gazetted under the Fauna & Flora Protecton Ordinance.
-In 1998 it was upgraded to the status of a nature reserve and later to a national park .
+In 1979, the Hikkaduwa Marine Sanctuary was gazetted under the Fauna & Flora Protection Ordinance.
+In 1998 it was upgraded to the status of a nature reserve and later to a national park.
 Hikkaduwa National Park is one of the only 2 marine national parks in Sri Lanka.

 The primary purpose of the Hikkaduwa National Park is to protect the coral reefs.
 However human activity continues on the beaches of this park.
 The reef has suffered high degradation due to both natural and human activities.
-The live coral cover was decreased from 47 percent to 13 percent in a coral bleaching event in 1998,induced by the 1998 El Nino weather.
+The live coral cover decreased from 47 per cent to 13 per cent in a coral bleaching event in 1998, induced by the 1998 El Nino weather.

-Map of Hikkaduwa National Park (Corral Reef) and Other Places of Interest
+Map of Hikkaduwa National Park (Coral Reefs) and Other Places of Interest

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.